MicrosoftDocs/entra-docs/docs/identity/saas-apps/8x8virtualoffice-tutorial.md

 * 8x8 supports [**Automated** user provisioning and deprovisioning](8x8-provisioning-tutorial.md) (recommended).

 > [!NOTE]
-> Identifier of this application is a fixed string value so only one instance can be configured in one tenant.
+> The Identifier of this application is a fixed string value so only one instance can be configured in one tenant.

 ## Adding 8x8 from the gallery